SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Grid.md

    - *Advanced > Grid template*: Allows you to customize the number of columns and rows displayed in the grid component, along with scaling options<!--RN 34761 + 34781-->.

      - By default, the number of displayed columns and rows is set to *Auto* (i.e. all columns and/or rows are displayed).
-To modify the number of displayed columns and rows, clear the checkbox in this section and specify the desired amount.
+To modify the number of displayed columns and rows, clear the checkbox in this section and specify the desired number.
 To revert to *Auto*, delete the entry.

      - To switch between scaling options, select one of the following buttons: